-It has long been awaited: The Factorial Academy Days 2021.
 Two days full of workshops and sessions accompanied by a social gathering that took place on September 2nd to 3rd.
-What happened and how did it actually feel to get the chance meeting some of our colleagues in person for the first time — that is what this article is about.
+Read more about what happened and how did it actually feel to get the chance meeting some of the colleagues in person for the first time.

 It’s the year 2021 and the influence of COVID-19 in events and other types of social gatherings is still present.
 For this reason it is no wonder that we at Factorial were planning this event with a high level of caution, always expecting it to be canceled due to the current restrictions.
 What we ended up doing was planning a remote-first event.
 This decision also followed our company value, not disadvantaging our numerous colleagues working full-time remote.
 However it was possible letting a few colleagues attending in person in our Hamburg office.
 To make that possible we took high care in terms of keeping distances and assuring hygiene measures.
 I as one of the in person attendees and want to share my experience.